How to conquer a difficult task

 As I continue to try to balance my life between a rigorous “day job” and working on my side project, I’ve constantly been finding myself struggling to knock off the things on my to-do list for Recommnd’s “Things I have to do before I launch” list.

 After much introspection, I found that while I banged out certain tasks very easily, I consistently kept on putting off certain tough tasks day after day.
-As I drilled in a little deeper, I really came to face the fact that I was simply scared of taking on some of those tasks.

 Doing a project with a team of one is tough.
 In actual startups with teams, you can usually turn to your partner to talk through certain things that you get stuck on.
-This does not happen when you are trying to think through problems and pain points in your head, regardless of how good of a problem solver or thinker you are.

-Faced with this problem, I came up with an aide to help me think through these tough tasks.
 The whole idea is to drill down into a task that I’ve been putting off in a systematic manner.
 Whenever I find something that I’m scared of tackling, I pull up my MacJournal and start writing a journal entry with this template:

 What’re you trying to accomplish?